+SERVICE

+OUR APPROACH

-SERVICE OUR APPROACH FAILED FIELD VISIT FOR LOWER COST SERVICES (FAILED FIELD VISIT - SIMPLE TASKS) As per the draft determination, we propose the failed field visit fee for lower cost services to be equal to the full price for the "special meter read" service.
-Whether a failed field visit is a simple task (thereby only attracting the lower fee equal to the full price for the "special meter read" service) or a complex task (thereby attracting a higher fee) will depend what services the failed field visit was intended to provide.
+FAILED FIELD VISIT FOR LOWER COST SERVICES (FAILED FIELD VISIT -SIMPLE TASKS)

+As per the draft determination, we propose the falled field visit fee for lower cost services to be equal to the full price for the "special meter read" service.

+Whether a falled field visit is a simple task (thereby only attracting the lower fee equal to the full price for the "special meter read" service) or a complex task (thereby attracting a higher fee) will depend what services the falled field visit was intended to provide.
 If a field visit requires two skilled field staff and a service truck, the failure of this field visit would attract the higher "complex tasks" fee.

-For our fee-based services, a failed field visit satisfies these criteria and therefore will attract the higher charge when the service is: Basic connections Meter/NMI/site investigation Meter accuracy test Isolation of supply or reconnection, excluding HV (single) Isolation of supply and reconnection after isolation, excluding HV (same day) Standard alteration, <60 minutes Complex alteration, >60 minutes.
+For our fee-based services, a failed field visit satisfies these criteria and therefore will attract the higher charge when the service is:

+- · Basic connections

+- · Meter/NMI/site investigation

+- · Meter accuracy test

+- · Isolation of supply or reconnection, excluding HV (single)

+- · Isolation of supply and reconnection after isolation, excluding HV (same day)

+- · Standard alteration, <60 minutes

+- Complex alteration, >50 minutes.

 As such, a failed field visit for any of these services will attract the charge for "failed field visit - complex tasks."

-METER ACCURACY TEST - ADDITIONAL METERS To calculate the meter accuracy test - additional meters charge, we have used a weighted average of the 2019 actual volumes of the meter accuracy test - single phase and the meter accuracy test - multi phase.
+METER ACCURACY TEST - ADDITIONAL METERS

+To calculate the meter accuracy test - additional meters charge, we have used a weighted average of the 2019 actual volumes of the meter accuracy test - single phase and the meter accuracy test - multi phase.
 This is similar to the approach taken to develop the meter accuracy test charge.

 We will only apply this fee where we have charged the "meter accuracy test" for the first meter tested and we are then testing additional meters at the site.
 We will apply this lower charge for each additional meter tested.

-OUR APPROACH A non-cumbersome access to data request is one which involves only one meter, for example: a customer requesting their own meter data a customer requesting data relating to one of our zone substations that we are required to make available to them under the NER.
+SERVICE OUR APPROACH ACCESS TO METER A non-cumbersome access to data request is one which involves only one meter.
+DATA - CUMBERSOME for example: REQUESTS · a customer requesting their own meter data · a customer requesting data relating to one of our zone substations that we are required to make available to them under the NER.
 For these types of access to data requests, we will not charge.
 Any other data request which is going to require us to aggregate a combination of meters together using either the network or other geospatial information, and which takes more than 10 hours to complete, will be considered cumbersome.
 For these requests, we will apply the "access to data - cumbersome requests" charge.
-Nightwatchman lights were previously unclassified.
-During the 2016-2020 regulatory period we obtained a ring-fencing waiver to provide this service, with the understanding that it would be reclassified to ACS at the next regulatory determination.
-We are now proposing to introduce a fixed fee ancillary charge for installation of nightwatchman lights, which reflects the fixed fee we charge for the service today.
+NIGHTWATCHMAN Nightwatchman lights were previously unclassified.
+During the 2016-2020 regulatory LIGHTS period we obtained a ring-fencing waiver to provide this service, with the understanding that if would be reclassified to ACS at the next regulatory determination.
+We are now proposing to introduce a fixed fee ancillary charge for installation of nightwatchman lights, which reflects the fixed fee we charge for the service today

-Source: CitiPower Notes: (1) National Electricity Rules cl.
+Note: (1) National Electricity Rules cl.
 5.13A(d)

-9.3 Public Lighting
+10.3 Public lighting